-A) debunking phrenology.
-B) opening the first laboratory to conduct purely psychologica C) being the first to measure the speed of a nervous impulse.
-D) discovering the relation between emotion and the amygdala • 31.
-An acupuncturist asks you to respond as soon as you feel a pinp your upper thigh, hamstring, calf, and foot with a needle.
-Based research, you will react most quickly when the is stimula A) upper thigh b hamstring calf foot on Helmholtz's 32.
-2. Hermann von Helmholtz is to as Wilhelm Wundt is to A) phrenology; functionalism B) reaction time; structuralism C) reaction time; functionalism D) phrenology; structuralism 33.
-3. Historians generally credit the emergence of psychology as a sc A) Wundt.
-B) Helmholtz.
-C) Watson.
-D) Titchener. ience to: 34.
-4. The first laboratory devoted exclusively to psychology as an incopened in: A) Paris in 1859.
-B) Leipzig in 1879.
-C) Berlin in 1889.
-D) Cornell University in 1909. lependent field of study 35.
-5. Wundt believed that scientific psychology should focus on analy comprising consciousness, an approach he called: A) functionalism.
-B) psychoanalysis.
-C) structuralism.
-D) dualism. yzing the basic elements
+- 30. Hermann von Helmholtz is most remembered for:

+- A) debunking phrenology.

+- B) opening the first laboratory to conduct purely psychological experiments.

+- C) being the first to measure the speed of a nervous impulse.

+- D) discovering the relation between emotion and the amygdala.

+- 31. An acupuncturist asks you to respond as soon as you feel a pinprick as she stimulates your upper thigh, hamstring, calf, and foot with a needle.
+Based on Helmholtz's research, you will react most quickly when the is stimulated.

+- A) upper thigh

+- B) hamstring

+- C) calf

+- D) foot

+- 32. Hermann von Helmholtz is to \\\\\ as Wilhelm Wundt is to \\\\\.

+- A) phrenology; functionalism

+- B) reaction time; structuralism

+- C) reaction time; functionalism

+- D) phrenology; structuralism

+- 33. Historians generally credit the emergence of psychology as a science to:

+- A) Wundt.

+- B) Helmholtz.

+- C) Watson.

+- D) Titchener.

+- 34. The first laboratory devoted exclusively to psychology as an independent field of study opened in:

+- A) Paris in 1859.

+- B) Leipzig in 1879.

+- C) Berlin in 1889.

+- D) Cornell University in 1909.

+- 35. Wundt believed that scientific psychology should focus on analyzing the basic elements comprising consciousness, an approach he called:

+- A) functionalism.

+- B) psychoanalysis.

+- C) structuralism.

+- D) dualism.